ihimawan/e28/peer-review.md

     }
   })
 ```
+- None other than the above!
+I don't see any other console logs or errors from the project.

 ### Were there any parts of the interface that you found confusing or unclear?
 - `Recent Searches` was unclear to me for a moment.
 It wasn't separated by any significant character (currently delimited by a space character), so I thought I might have been typing my search query incorrectly.
 Would be nice if it could be underlined instead or something that is more obvious than just a space between two search queries.
 A fun idea could be also to link them to the search results themselves.